The AOP framework and AOP-Wiki

 The AOP framework originates from regulatory toxicology, but molecular initiating events can be triggered by much more than chemicals.
 In the CIAO project, we consider the SARS-CoV-2 virus as the stressor and we model many COVID-19 outcomes.

-AOP430 - Binding of SARS-CoV-2 to ACE2 leading to infection proliferation
+AOP468 - Binding of SARS-CoV-2 to ACE2 leading to hyperinflammation (via cell death)

-AOP320 - Binding of S-protein to ACE2 receptor leading to acute respiratory distress associated mortality
+AOP320 - Binding of SARS-CoV-2 to ACE2 leading to acute respiratory distress associated mortality

 AOP173 - Substance interaction with the lung resident cell membrane components leading to lung fibrosis

-AOP319 - Inhibition of Angiotensin-converting enzyme 2 leading to lung fibrosis
+AOP319 - Binding to ACE2 leading to lung fibrosis

 AOP302 - Lung surfactant function inhibition leading to decreased lung function

-AOP374 - Binding of S-protein to ACE2 receptors expressed on brain cells leads to neuroinflammation resulting in encephalitis
+AOP374 - Binding of SARS-CoV-2 to ACE2 receptors expressed on brain cells leads to neuroinflammation resulting in encephalitis

-AOP394 - SARS-CoV-2 infection leading to impaired olfactory function (anosmia)
+AOP394 - Binding of SARS-CoV-2 to ACE2 in olfactory neuroepithelium leading to impaired olfactory function (short-term anosmia)

-AOP395 - Binding of S-protein to ACE2 receptors expressed on pericytes leads to intravascular coagulation resulting in stroke
+AOP395 - Binding of SARS-CoV-2 to ACE2 on pericytes leading to intravascular coagulation resulting in stroke

 AOP422 - Binding of SARS-CoV-2 to ACE2 in enterocytes leading to disruption of intestinal barrier

-AOP428 - ACE2 dysregulation leads to gastrointestinal disorders
+AOP428 - ACE2 dysregulation leading to alteration of gut microbiota

 Find out more about the OECD AOP Framework here